-OUT TODAY ON EASY STAR RECORDS
+OUT NOW VIA EASY STAR RECORDS

 Headlines builds on the foundation of Unified Highway’s successful 2017 debut, while adding new layers, features, and infectious excursions into electro-reggae-pop music.
 The album has appearances by Reverie, Del Tha Funky Homosapien, Beebs, Million Stylez, Courtney P (of New Kingston), and Karim Israel (of Arise Roots).
 Already, Headlines has received accolades from tastemakers like Hip Hop DX, Boomshots, UndergroundHipHopBlog, and The Cypher Effect.

-Headlines comes at a time of great uncertainty, heightened fear, and prejudice in the world.
+Headlines came at a time of great uncertainty, heightened fear, and prejudice in the world.
 “On top of the overall sound, we really feel like the lyrics need to be heard at this time,” says Eric.
 “There’s too much negative and hateful speech regarding minorities.
 We’re here to provide a new message that WE think should be in the headlines and that is to embrace our differences.
 We want to focus more on what different people bring to the table instead of highlighting what they do wrong.”

-Reflecting back on the new album, Eric comments, “I think the reason why Unified Highway resonates with people is because the music represents inclusion.
+Reflecting back on the recent album, Eric comments, “I think the reason why Unified Highway resonates with people is because the music represents inclusion.
 People from all different backgrounds can get down with this music and lyrical content.”

-“Rebelution frontman Eric Rachmany teamed up with respected DJ and producer Amp Live for a genre-shattering project, Unified Highway” – Run The Trap
+“Rebelution frontman Eric Rachmany teamed up with respected DJ and producer Amp Live for a genre-shattering project, Unified Highway.” – Run The Trap

-“amazing” – Electric Sloth
+“Amazing.” – Electric Sloth